A-Gharibian/PhenoCard_RO-Crate/README.md

 ```r
 source("R/Setup.R")
 ```
 This installs the required CRAN packages and the OHDSI packages that have no CRAN release (`CirceR`, `Capr`, `DataQualityDashboard`, installed from GitHub).
-The `renv.lock` it produces is local to your machine and is not distributed with this repository.

-Note that `renv::init()` restarts the R session under RStudio.
-If that happens, re-source the file — it resumes from the package installation step.

 ### Data Quality Assessment — `R/DQA_gen.R`